Spark-clustering-notebook/Clustering4Ever-Notebooks/README.md

 Interactive and Reactive Data Science using Scala and Spark provided by [kensu.io](kensu.io)

 ### Optional
-* install  [virtual box](https://www.virtualbox.org/) with Ubuntu or Debian.
+* Install  [virtual box](https://www.virtualbox.org/) with Ubuntu or Debian.
 Before starting the virtual machine to make sure to increase the memory and the number of processors
-* install Java  -> sudo apt-get install default-jre
+* Install Java  -> sudo apt-get install default-jre

 ### Download the latest version on : http://spark-notebook.io/
 choose master Version